Learning Optimal Strategies for Temporal Tasks in Stochastic Games: Preliminaries and Problem Formulation

-\begin{definition} A \textbf{finite-memory strategy} for a game $\mathcal{G}$ is a tuple $\sigma=(M,m_0,T,\alpha)$ where $M$ is a finite set of modes; $m_0$ is the initial mode; $T:M \times S \mapsto \mathcal{D}(M)$ is the transition function that maps the current mode and state to a distribution over the next modes; $\alpha:M\times S \mapsto \mathcal{D}(A)$ is a function that maps a given mode $m\in M$ and a state $s\in S$ to a discrete distribution over $A(s)$.
-A \textbf{controller strategy} $\mu$ is a finite-memory strategy that maps only the controller states to distributions over actions.
-Similarly, an \textbf{adversary strategy} $\nu$ is a finite-memory strategy mapping the adversary states to distributions over actions.
+\begin{definition} A \textbf{finite-memory strategy} for an SG $\mathcal{G}$ is a tuple $\sigma=(M,m_0,T,\alpha)$ where $M$ is a finite set of modes; $m_0$ is the initial mode; $T:M \times S \mapsto \mathcal{D}(M)$ is the transition function that maps the current mode and state to a distribution over the next modes; $\alpha:M\times S \mapsto \mathcal{D}(A)$ is a function that maps a given mode $m\in M$ and a state $s\in S$ to a discrete distribution over $A(s)$.
+A \textbf{controller strategy} $\mu$ is a finite-memory strategy that maps only the controller states to distributions over the actions.
+Similarly, an \textbf{adversary strategy} $\nu$ is a finite-memory strategy mapping the adversary states to distributions over the actions.
 A finite-memory strategy is called \textbf{pure memoryless} if there is only one mode ($|M|=1$) and $\alpha(m_0,s)$ is a point distribution assigning a probability of 1 to a single action for all $s\in S$. \end{definition}

 Intuitively, a finite-memory strategy is a finite state machine moving from one mode (memory state) to another as the SG states are visited, outputting a distribution over the actions in each state.
-Unlike the standard definition of finite-memory strategies (e.g.,~\cite{chatterjee2012,baier2008}) where transitions among the modes are all deterministic, Def.~\ref{def:strategies} also allows for probabilistic transitions.
+Unlike the standard definition of finite-memory strategies (e.g.,~\cite{chatterjee2012,baier2008}) where transitions among the modes are all deterministic, Def.~\ref{def:strategies} allows probabilistic transitions; this will later enable modeling of probabilistic transitions between different levels of the derived product~games where pure memoryless strategies induce finite-memory strategies with probabilistic mode transitions in the original SGs.